kapazoglou/kapazoglou.github.io/romino/src/logic/settings.md

 - **Sweeps** — set, runFlush, runDiff, runAny, wildTarok, flush, tarokFlush, domino

 - `gridCoinsExcludeConverted` (default `true`) — when ON with SQUARE + Scoring, filled (converted) cards do not participate in grid coin matches.
-- `gridCoinsSum7` (default `false`) — when ON with SQUARE + Scoring, grid coins spawn when adjacent opposite dice differ; when OFF, dice must match (equal number).
-Pairs involving 1 or 6 never qualify.
+- `gridCoinsDiffColor` (default `true`) — when ON with SQUARE + Scoring, grid coins spawn when adjacent opposite dice have different tile colors (`PIP_COLOR`); pairs involving 1 or 6 never qualify.
+When OFF, dice must match (equal value), including 1 and 6 pairs.

 ## Notes
 - `vSuitDominoFill` (default `true`) — when `true`, converted 2-slot V cards show the domino layout (rank + blank, bottom dice visible); when `false`, they show a compact filled index (centered rank + literal **V**, gold color, no dice) matching the converted 3-slot non-V style.
 Same toggle applies to 1-slot V cards: domino (`*` + blank, center die visible) when on; compact (`*` + **V**, no die) when off.